Dance and performance studies, dance and politics, Latin America, contemporary technique.

 One-half or full course for one semester.
 Since the early 1960s, improvisation has played an increasingly sophisticated role in contemporary dance.
 This course will investigate contemporary improvisational practices that are at once creative, performative, and philosophic.
 The first half of the course will focus on contact improvisation, a partnering form that explores the exchange of physical support, the practice of which has challenged notions of gender roles, ability and disability, and community structure.
 The second half of the course will focus on choreographic improvisation, a form in which movement scores are developed and refined over time, and which has influenced changing views of the function of performance and the relationships between makers, performers, and viewers of dance.
-One year of dance technique or one year of intermediate-level creative work in visual art, music, theatre, or creative writing recommended.
+One year of dance technique or one year of intermediate-level creative work in visual art, music, theatre, or creative writing highly recommended.
 Studio-conference.

 Dance 260 - Dances of Bali, Indonesia

 Full course for one semester.
 This course offers the opportunity for students to combine contextual study of Southeast Asian culture and performance arts with studio activities in dance.
 The class provides social, cultural, and aesthetic views of the performing arts in Southeast Asia with a special focus on Bali, Indonesia.
 The course will examine selected ritual, social, and court dances of Bali such as Kechak and Legong in cultural and historical context.
 Students will be introduced to technical aspects of Balinese dance and its relation to music.
 Studio sessions will bring these ideas to life as students learn basic dance movements and musical structures.
-Lectures, readings, films, and slides will cover the diversity of the island, the role of dance and music in Balinese culture, and the challenges of globalization.
+Lectures, readings, films, and images will cover the diversity of the island, the role of dance and music in Balinese culture, and the challenges of globalization.
 Conference-studio.